• Skip to primary navigation

 Open System Settings on Mac

-3. On the next screen, switch to Point and Click tab and then disable Tap to click option by clicking on the little box next to Tap to click.
+2. From the System Settings screen, go to Trackpad > On the Trackpad screen, go to Point and Click tab and disable Tap to click by clicking on the little box next to Tap to click.

 Disable Tap to Click on Mac